 - Television WBNG-TV (Channel 12)

-When the schools are closed due to weather conditions, all student activities and sporting events are cancelled.
+When the schools are closed due to weather conditions, all student activities and sporting events are canceled.
 If schools are closed for another reason, student activities and sporting events not affected by the specific emergency may be permitted with prior approval of the building administrator.

 View or download the Winter Weather Notification regarding closures for the current school year.